Datooga people: Origins

 lived next to an Eastern Cushitic speaking community with whom they had significant cultural interaction.
-The general location of this point of cultural exchange being somewhere near the common border between Sudan, Uganda, Kenya, and Ethiopia.
+The general location of this point of cultural exchange being somewhere near the common border between South Sudan, Uganda, Kenya, and Ethiopia.

 He suggests that the cultural exchange perceived in borrowed loan words, adoption of the practice of circumcision and the cyclical system of age-set organisation dates to this period.

 Linguist Christopher Ehret suggests that around the fifth and sixth centuries BC, the speakers of the Southern Nilotic languages split into two major divisions - the proto-Kalenjin and the proto-Datooga.
 The former took shape among those residing to the north of the Mau range while the latter took shape among sections that moved into the Mara and Loita plains south of the western highlands.

 Recent History

 There are at least ten Datooga sub tribes: